athalau/DEDWatchdog/README.md

 ### Watchdog Client - DED_watchdog_client.ps1
 One variable must be configured to match your setup.
 The default value will likely match as long as you did not customize the path when you installed the DEDHub.

-- $DEDHubExecutable is the full path to the Simgears Hub executable.
+- `$DEDHubExecutable` is the full path to the Simgears Hub executable.

 ```
 # Location of the Simgears DED Hub Executable, change accordingly
 $DEDHubExecutable = "C:\Program Files (x86)\SimGears\DEDHub\DEDHub.exe"
 ```

-The Watchdog Client should be run with your logged in user, i.e. the one you are using to normally launch Falcon, DEDHub etc. You could create a shortcut like described above (bnut omit the "run as admin" part).
+The Watchdog Client should be run with your logged in user, i.e. the one you are using to normally launch Falcon, DEDHub etc. You could create a shortcut like described above (but omit the "run as admin" part).
 This is fine for testing purposes.

 However, you'll pretty sure don't want to click something while in flight.
 I use [FoxVox](https://foxster.itch.io/foxvox) to trigger the Watchdog Client on demand.
 I created a new voice command in the "Reset" command group  (part of the Falcon BMS library that can be downloaded there too).
 The command is named "DED", i.e. when I issue the voice command "RESET DED", the Watchdog Client gets executed: